MegaYEye/Nonmyopic-GKVM-planner/Readme.md

 See demo.ipynb for a concise tutorial.

-[May 26, 2022] Special thanks for Glebys Gonzales for presenting the work!
+[May 26, 2022] Special thanks to Glebys Gonzales for presenting the work!

 ```
 @article{xiao2022nonmyopic,